-Now that fall is melting into winter, you’ve likely noticed that your rooftop garden is starting to look a bit…blah.
-Perhaps it’s time to invest in some color.
+Now that fall is fully underway, you’ve likely noticed that your rooftop garden is starting to look a bit…blah.
+Perhaps it’s time to invest in some colour.
 Tuff Industries has some recommendations for choosing the best fall plants for your vinyl roof deck.

 Choosing Plants for Vinyl Roof Decks

 When you are selecting deck plants for the fall and winter, you want plants that are hardy and will last long into the cooler months.
 Depending on where you live, you might want to look for plants that withstand a heavy frost, so you can enjoy your vinyl roof deck garden for longer.

 Also, consider how much time it takes for plants to bloom.
-Since days are shorter and cooler, plants that require a lot of sun to bloom might not have a chance in the fall.
+Since days are shorter and cooler, plants that require a lot of sunshine to bloom might not have a chance in the fall.

 Planting on Vinyl Roof Decks

 Normally, when you are planting in containers, you want to leave space for flowers and plants to fill in.
 In the Fall, you can place plants closer together, as they won’t grow as much with cooler weather and less sun.

 Choose one plant (or more) for each container that is taller than the rest.
-It’s also a great practice to choose one plant that offers fairly bright color, and one that offers a bit of texture.
-Grasses are a great choice for fall containers and offer a lot of different colors and textures.
+It’s also a great practice to choose one plant that offers a fairly bright colour, and one that offers a bit of texture.
+Grasses are a great choice for fall containers and offer a lot of different colours and textures.
 Most are perennial, as well, so they will come back year after year.

 If you regularly entertain on your vinyl deck, consider smaller containers for your fall plants that are easy to move around to make room for guests.